 Iterate over the names of objects directly attached to the group.
-Use Group.visit() or Group.visititems() for recursive access to group members.
+Use Group.visit() or Group.visit() or Group.visititems() for recursive access to group members.

 '''

-contains (name)
+contains(name)

 '''

 Dict-like membership testing. name may be a relative or absolute path.